kissthink/Coedit/README.md

 - draft
 - programmed in Object pascal.
 - [Lazarus](http://www.lazarus.freepascal.org) is used as IDE.
-- based on dmd (specific gdc or lmd options are not wrapped).
+- based on dmd (gdc or lmd characteristics are not hanlded).
 - no other third party dependencies (so far...)

 Setup
 -----
 - clone this repo.
-- optionally install [dmd](http://dlang.org/download.html) and or [Lazarus](http://www.lazarus.freepascal.org)
+- both [dmd](http://dlang.org/download.html) and [Lazarus](http://www.lazarus.freepascal.org) must be setup.
-- open "coedit.lpr".
+- open "coedit.lpr" in Lazarus.
 - press the Run button.